Yoga And Scoliosis

 Just do a quick Google search regarding the benefits of yoga, and you will find thousands of results stating how yoga can strengthen your muscles, enable you to lose weight, increase your flexibility, aid in systemic functions, help with your breathing… the list goes on and on.
 We are not here to disregard any of the above or to oppose yoga.
-It is an amazing combination of meditation and exercise.
+It is a fantastic combination of meditation and exercise.
+The only qualm we have with yoga is when yogis claim that yoga is good for scoliosis.
+This statement of theirs sends shivers down our spine!
 However, this only applies to a healthy individual with a normal spine.
-The only qualm we have with yoga is when yogis start to claim that yoga is good for scoliosis.
-This statement sends shivers down our spine.

 Why should you avoid exercises with twisting or bending if you have Scoliosis?